 Indonesia has a retirement visa program for people aged 55 plus.
 You are required to show proof of a source of income, like a pension.
 For anyone under 55, the potential visa options include social visa or business visa.
 It should be noted, that while Indonesia doesn’t seem to a problem with back to back visas, Singapore has started to take issue with foreigners living in Indonesia who travel to their country to reset their visa – a so-called ‘visa run’.

-The tourist boom and demand for upmarket villas has pushed rental prices through the roof, especially in areas like Seminyak and Canggu where most foreigners seem to want to live.
+The tourist boom and demand for upmarket villas have pushed rental prices through the roof, especially in areas like Seminyak and Canggu where most foreigners seem to want to live.
 If you don’t mind living a bit further out than the prime tourist areas, prices are much more reasonable.
 Remember that most properties require at least a year commitment and the rent needs to be paid in full in advance.

 If you have children still in school, education is going to be an important consideration.
 Bali has a number of international schools catering to the expat market, but they come at a hefty price and quite often more expensive than schooling in your home country where is often funded or partly funded by your government.
 Standards and facilities vary between the schools.
 Homeschooling is an option of course, but it does require a strong sense of motivation both by the students and parents – something which might not be so easy when you probably want to be hanging out at the beach.